con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > don chen yi ge dam pa yin/ /

 And so, he is the Blessed One, the Buddha,
-Fully awakened, born of the letter *a*;
+Awakened fully, born of the letter *a*;
 He is the letter *a*, the foremost phoneme,[^28-1]
-Supreme-most syllable of great meaning, (28)
+Supreme-most syllable, with meaning great, (28)

 [^28-1]: The Sanskrit word *akṣara* (letter/phoneme/syllable) can also be understood to refer to an imperishable thing.
 This understanding is reflected in the Kangyur's translation of the *Nāmasaṅgīti*: i.e., 'He is the ultimate, imperishable thing'.